Categories > Books > Harry Potter > A Horcrux’s Fate

 What have you done, Tom?
 The thought rose unbidden, escaping his lips in a faint murmur, scarcely more than breath.

-The guilt hadn’t faded.
-It was still there, and it hadn’t lifted in years.
+The feeling of guilt remained, and it hadn’t lifted in years.

 “Harry… he doesn’t deserve this.
 None of it.”
-His voice was thick, cracked around the edges.
-“He should be thinking about Quidditch matches, wondering if he’s done enough revision for his N.E.W.T.s—not fighting nightmares born of my mistakes.”
+His voice was thick, cracking around the edges.
+“He should be thinking about Quidditch matches, wondering if he’s done enough revision for his N.E.W.T.—not fighting nightmares born of my mistakes.”

 Behind him, Hermione lingered in the doorway, watching.
-The concern in her brow had deepened with each minute of silence, but she said nothing at first.
+The concern on her brow had deepened with each minute of silence, but she said nothing at first.
 She could hear the strain in his voice.
-The weight of it was in every word he spoke.
+The weight was in every word he spoke.

-Slughorn gave a slight start, as though he’d forgotten she was there at all, and slowly turned from the window.
+Slughorn gave a slight start, as if he had forgotten she was there at all, and slowly turned from the window.
 His eyes, when they met hers, were red-rimmed and distant, as though he’d just blinked away a dream he hadn’t meant to wake from.
 Then, with a quick, awkward straightening of his shoulders, he tried to muster the remnants of his old charm.

 “Yes.
 Yes, of course.”
-He cleared his throat and gave a small, forced nod.
-“We mustn’t… We mustn’t waste time.”
+He cleared his throat and gave a small forced nod.
+“We mustn’t… We shouldn’t waste time.”

-The table, which earlier had been crowded with plates of toast, pumpkin juice and Weasley chatter, now held something very different.
+The surface, once crowded with plates of toast, pumpkin juice, and Weasley chatter earlier, now held something very different.

-Slughorn sank into one of the chairs with a soft grunt, placing the book before him, careful not to drop it or jolt it.
+Slughorn sank into the chair with a soft grunt, placing the book before him, careful not to drop it or jolt it.

-“I went straight to the headmaster’s office yesterday,” he said slowly, hands folding before him.
+“I went immediately to the headmaster’s office yesterday,” he said slowly, hands folding before him.
 “Straight from here.
 No stops, no side visits.”

 “Did you speak to Professor Dumbledore?”
 Hermione asked, lowering herself into the seat opposite.
 Her voice was hushed, reverent.
 Even after all this time, saying his name still felt like invoking something powerful.

 Ron leant forward, frowning.
-“Hang on—what d’you mean?
+“Hang on—what do you mean?
 How could he know why you’d gone there?”

 Slughorn smiled faintly.
 “You forget who he was, Mr Weasley.
 Albus always saw further than the rest of us.
 When I reached for the book on his shelf, he gave me that look—one of those blasted, knowing looks.
 As if I were merely fulfilling something he’d foreseen years ago.”